 See Related: Best Free Walking Tours in Paris, France

-Interesting facts about the Eiffel Tower
+Interesting Facts about the Eiffel Tower

 There are several interesting facts about this famous monument that many people may not know: